The UK will ban disposable vapes and curb candy-flavored e-cigarettes that attract children under 18

 Sunak's government also said it will push on with a plan announced last year to gradually raise the minimum age to buy cigarettes, so that no one born after Jan.
 1, 2009 can ever legally buy them.

-Health experts welcomed the idea.
+Health experts like Brown welcomed the idea as potentially the most important public health intervention for a generation.
 However, it outraged some members of the Conservative Party who viewed it as excessive state intervention.

 The plan was modeled on a proposal in New Zealand that was scrapped late last year after a change of government in that country.